B47895/MitoKmerSeeker/README.md

 This repository contains several folders:
 * K-mers -- the final sets of k-mers for the 50 species of interest
-* Programs -- all the programs created for the thesis, not including the neccessary programs that they depend on
+* Programs -- all the programs created for the thesis, not including the neccessary programs that they depend on which need to be downloaded separately
 * Additional files -- files which were also created for the thesis

 For additional information on the files, consult the README files inside the corresponding folders.